baohoangstan/baohoangstan/README.md

 ### Hi there 👋

-My name's Bao.
-I am a senior developer with 5 years of passion in creating experience-driven products.
-I am proficient in Node, React, NextJs and TypeScript development.
+My name is Bao.
+I am a senior developer with 6 years of passion in creating experience-driven products.
+I mostly work with NodeJs, ReactJs, Angular and TypeScript.

-I concerned in new technologies about media streaming, webrtc and peer to peer.

-Thanks for visiting my Github :)
+Thanks for visiting my Github! 😄

 <!--
 **baohoangstan/baohoangstan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.